 c.
 Count to that number, then count backwards from that number

 d.
 Take that many deep breaths

-At all times, I work on LISTENing-clients who have a diagnoses of attention issues frequently are used to having people irritated with them, and sometimes they have not been listened to like they’d like.
+At all times, I work on LISTENing-clients who have a diagnosis of attention issues frequently are used to having people irritated with them, and sometimes they have not been listened to like they would like.
 Many times, those with attention issues recognize that transitions are tough for them.